jdarling/MongoMQ/readme.md

 Update History
 ==============

+v0.2.7
+  * Fixed a cursor leak when using passive callbacks

 v0.2.6
-  * bug fix related to relplica set configuration loading from config.json files
+  * Bug fix related to relplica set configuration loading from config.json files

 v0.2.5
   * General code cleanup and optimizations